backdrop-contrib/domain/README.txt

 2.2 Server Configuration

-For the module to work correctly, the DNS record of your server must accept multiple DNS entries pointing at a single IP address that hosts your Drupal installation.
+For the module to work correctly, the DNS record of your server must accept multiple DNS entries pointing at a single IP address that hosts your Backdrop installation.

 The two basic methods for doing this are either to:

-  - Setup WildCard DNS, so that *.example.com resolves to your Drupal site.
+  - Setup WildCard DNS, so that *.example.com resolves to your Backdrop site.
   - Setup VirtualHosts so that one.example.com, two.example.com, etc. all
-    resolve to your Drupal site.
+    resolve to your Backdrop site.

 For example, on my local testing machine, I have VirtualHosts to the following sites setup in httpd.conf: